 In order to grow into your unique self and offer the world your unique gifts—you must choose with great particularity where you devote your time and energy.
 We all turn into the shape of what we lean into.
-(I have developed a program on how to get into your ideal body by inner growth & developing your senses around what’s right for you physically – you can get my free wholistic health workshop here)
+(I have developed a program on how to get into your ideal body by inner growth & developing your senses around what’s right for you physically – you can get my free holistic health workshop here)

 Whether it’s professional/school situations, community connections, friend relationships or partnerships—there will come times when you’ll be challenged, made to feel uncomfortable, and if you choose wisely, the sky is literally the limit to what you can achieve.
 You can do literally anything you truly want if you devote your energy to it; ultimately every single dream you have (that is really, true-ly your dream) is your destiny.
 All you have to do is listen deeply to the path inside you.
 You’ve got the map.
 But every great adventurer still needs a key.